 Recovery with the help of Carbs

-The consumption of carb depends upon the effect of your physical activity.
-For example, resistance training may require less amount of carbs than endurance sports.
+The consumption of carbs depends upon the effect of your physical activity.
+For example, resistance training may require fewer carbs than endurance sports.

 You must consume at least 0.5–0.7 grams of carbs per kg of body weight after 20 to 30 minutes after a workout for glycogen restores.